csula/cs3220-summer-2017/notes/homeworks/homework1.md

 In detail:

-* User should be able to see dynamic statuses on homepage
-* User should be able to add item to cart from menu
-* User should be able to order item from the food order
-* User should be able to go to admin page to control order statuses
-* User should be able to create new food item from create-food-item
+* User should be able to create new food item from create-food-item form
 * User should be able to see inventory list
+* User should be able to remove food item from inventory page
-* User should be able to add/remove/change inventory quantity
+* User should be able to see updated food menu after adding/removing food from inventory
-* When order is changed, the inventory quantity should be automatically updated (subtracted to be exact)

-> Note that all the functionality (behavior) should be done in JavaScript, HTML & CSS
+> Note that all the functionality (behavior) should be done in JavaScript

 ## Instructions

-Please do continue from where you left over as lab 1 and 2.
-Continue finishing up the remain functionalities in those pages.

-### Get started

-See lab 1 and 2 for get started guide.